siavashre/OMKar/README.md

 # OMKar

-OMKar is a computational tool for automated karyotyping using Optical Genome Mapping (OGM) data, focusing on detecting structural variations (SV) and copy number variations (CNV) with high resolution.
-OMKar provides a virtual karyotype and detailed analysis of chromosomal abnormalities, making it ideal for identifying constitutional genetic disorders.
+OMKar is a computational tool for automated karyotyping that utilizes Structural Variation (SV) and Copy Number Variation (CNV) calls derived from Optical Genome Mapping (OGM) data.
+OMKar generates a virtual karyotype by analyzing SV and CNV information, providing insights into chromosomal abnormalities associated with constitutional genetic disorders.

 ## Table of Contents
 - [Requirements](#requirements)